What Is a Rock Type?

-Rock type is usually defined as a particular kind of rock having a specific set of characteristics1.
-Rock types are specific assemblages of minerals (most rocks are composed of minerals).
-Rocks are much more vaguely defined than minerals.
-Even rocks within one rock type may have a highly variable composition.
+A rock type is usually defined as a particular kind of rock with a specific set of characteristics1.
+Rock types are made up of particular combinations of minerals.
+(Most rocks are composed of minerals.)

 Igneous rocks